 My friend John brought an oak log to my shop, and it’s what I’d call heirloom wood.
-It belonged to a good friend of his, and had been in the yard of their family home.
-Unfortunately the tree had to be cut down, and she asked John to make some for them from the tree.
+It belonged to a good friend of his and had been in the yard of their family home.
+Unfortunately, the tree had to be cut down, and she asked John to make something for them from the tree.

 When to cut the wood

 Trees should be converted to lumber while the wood is still green (wet).
 If you allow the log to dry, it’ll crack.
 Additionally, it’s a lot easier to cut wood when it’s green than when it’s dry.